bryanjgcarter/portsetter/readme.md

 * where `path/to/file` is the actual path to the folder where "testsetport.cpp.o" is
 3. type in the command prompt: `./testsetport.cpp.o`
 4. This will print out all test cases where you can see the results

+## Changes made for CO5 ##
+New envirmonent variable --environment has been added to act the same as -e
+* updated text files and added test cases for new variable Also added some code to fix a compile error